devicons/devicon/README.md

 </p>

 <sub>
     All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, logos, and brands does not imply endorsement.
 Usage of these logos should be done according to the company/brand/service's brand policy.
 </sub>

 <h2 id="getting-started">Getting Started</h2>
 <p>
-    For a super fast setup go check <a href="https://devicon.dev">devicon.dev</a>.<br />
+    For a super fast setup, go check <a href="https://devicon.dev">devicon.dev</a>.<br />
-    You can either use the <a href="#getting-started-svg">raw SVG</a> icons or our <a href="#getting-started-font">devicon font</a> (which is also available via CDN).
+    You can either use the <a href="#getting-started-svg">raw SVG</a> icons, our <a href="#getting-started-font">Devicon font</a> (which is also available via <a href=https://www.jsdelivr.com/package/npm/devicon>CDN</a>), or by <a href=#building-devicon>building Devicon</a> yourself.
 </p>

 <h4 id="getting-started-font">Use the <code>devicon</code> font (recommended)</h4>